astares/Pharo-I18N/README.md

 The code of I18N is under MIT License.

 ## Installation
-You can load the code either in Pharo 3.0 or Pharo 4.0 easily using the given script:
+You can load the code either in Pharo easily using the given script:

 ```Smalltalk
 Metacello new